 Perceptions are Unities, the Brain is Complex

 In section 14 of his work Monadology, Leibniz claims that “The passing state that involves and represents a multitude in the unity, or in the simple substance, is nothing but what is called perception.”
-For Leibniz, perceptions are unities.
-Look around you right now: do you not experience a multitude of diverse sensations unified into one perceptual experience of your environment?
-Is it not the case that your experience, rather than being perceived as some diverse aggregate, is experienced as unified?
+Look around right now: don’t you experience a multitude of diverse sensations unified into one perceptual experience of your environment?
+Isn’t it the case that your experience, rather than being perceived as some diverse aggregate, is experienced as unified?
 It certainly seems so.
-But this shows, according to Leibniz, that perception can’t be mechanically explained.
+But if this is the case then, according to Leibniz, perception cannot be mechanically explained by any system of interacting parts.
 Consider the thought experiment he presents in section 17:

 “One is obliged to admit that perception and what depends upon it is inexplicable on mechanical principles, that is, by figures and motions.
 In imagining that there is a machine whose construction would enable it to think, to sense, and have perception, one could conceive it enlarged while retaining the same proportions, so that one could enter into it, just like into a windmill.
 Supposing this, one should, when visiting within it, find only parts pushing one another, and never anything by which to explain a perception.
 Thus it is in the simple substance, and not in the composite or the machine, that one must look for perception.
 Moreover, there is nothing besides this—besides perceptions and their changes—that one could possibly find in a simple substance.
 It is also in this alone that all the internal actions of simple substance can consist. ”

-This wonderful thought experiment, often referred to as Leibniz’s Mill, helps us see that unified perceptions could never be fully explained by brain analysis however complex.
+This wonderful thought experiment, often referred to as Leibniz’s Mill, helps us see why, according to Leibniz, unified perceptions can never be fully explained by brain analysis however complex.
 Even if we enlarged the brain and examined every part and mechanism of it we would never find the means to fully account for perceptions.
-This is because the brain is an object made of parts and perceptions are not made of parts.
-Thus perceptions are not reducible to brain states: something more would be required to explain them.
+This is because the brain is an object made of parts and perceptions are unities not made of parts.
+Thus the unity of perception is not reducible to brain states: something more would be required to explain it.
 But what?

 Perceptions are Private, the Brain is Public

-Well, if everything in the physical world is comprised of aggregates, of complex things and events with parts, then, as Leibniz says, it is to the “internal actions” of a “simple substance” that we should look to find perceptions.
-For Leibniz, this simple substance is an immaterial mind or, as he refers to it, a “monad.”
-According to Leibniz, monads are needed since only a true unity can unify.
-As he writes:
+Well, if everything in the physical world is comprised of aggregates, of complex things and events with parts, then, as we have seen, it is to the “internal actions” of a “simple substance” that we should look to find perceptions.
+For Leibniz, this simple substance is an immaterial mind with no parts or, as he refers to it, a “monad.”
+According to Leibniz, monads are required for perception since only a true unity can unify.
+He writes:

 “A thing which can be divided into several (already actually existing) is an aggregate of several, and…is not one except mentally, and has no reality but what is borrowed from its constituents.
 Hence I inferred that there must be in things indivisible unities, because otherwise there will be in things no unity, and no reality not borrowed.”
 (See Nicholas Rescher’s G.W.
 Leibniz’s Monadology: An Edition for Students, p.
 50).